 Banner messages appear on the TXT file, but not on the CSV file.
-Banner messages are posted in the "View Remittance Advices" menu on the provider's secure Portal account.
+Beginning July 1, 2010, banner messages will be posted in the "View Remittance Advices" menu on the provider's secure Portal account.

 Explanation of Benefits Code Descriptions